 The folds of Bolivia’s beauty – and its contradictions and struggles — defy a story line.
 It seems that every time we turn a corner, another piece of data in the form of an observation or conversation presents itself.
 Along the way, any pre-conceived notions that we might have had of Bolivia are further laid to waste, and the makings of a convenient narrative further deteriorated.

-With this in mind, we share ten first impressions from our first two weeks as we sort through our thoughts and fill in our own canvas.
+With this in mind, we share ten first impressions from our travels in Bolivia as we sort through our thoughts and fill in our own canvas.

 1. Inspirational Landscapes